 So, 4 blended courses on herbal craft’s production will be implemented, one per country.
 Each course will have an on-line course, face-to-face practical workshops and virtual networking activities.
 These courses will be complemented with transnational training activities (one per country) where a technical seminar, networking workshops and professional visits to sector’s companies will take place.

-Several intellectual outputs are previewed:
+Several intellectual outputs were previewed:

 - Guidelines of training methodologies and policy recommendations for qualification recognition of herbal craft’s production (book and reports).